nabab/bbn-js/doc/md/ajax.md

-These functions are meant to be used in a configured BBN environment, i.e. a single page application where callback functions are already defined and bbn has been initiated.
+These functions are meant to be used in a configured BBN environment, i.e. a single page application where callback functions are already defined and bbn has been initiated through bbn.fn.init.

 ### **bbn.fn.abort(idURL)**